Anzhela139/Anzhela139/README.md

 # Hello!
 I am a web designer and web developer.

 I can make up landing-page, multi-page and business card sites.
 Also can make animations, customize forms, bind Google, Yandex Analytics.
 I develop the design of websites (including mobile applications), corporate sites, design for social networks.
 I also make animated videos.
-My work experience is about a year in freelancing.
+My work experience is about a year and half in freelancing.

 ## Skills:
 - HTML5, CSS3, JavaScript, PHP, React, Node.js, Express.js, MongoDB, etc;